 The International Q’eros Foundation is a Non-Profit Organization

 The International Q’eros Foundation was created by Elders of the Q’eros Nation, in consultation with the Pachamama and APUS.
-Our projects are developed under the direct authority & permission of the President, Provincial Presidents and various Alcaldes of the Q’ero.
+Our projects are developed under the authority & permission of the President of Hatun Q’eros and the various Provincial Presidents, and Alcaldes of the Q’ero.

 All of the Projects are seeded by the Q’ero, and the IQF provides a “vehicle” for manifestation of the Projects into form.

-The Q’eros Nation are the bloodline descendants of the High Priests of the INKA.
-They escaped the Spanish Conquest for over 500 years, and only “emerged” from their ancestral villages in the 1950′s.
-Essentially invisible, they were not “discovered”.
+The Q’eros are the bloodline descendants of the High Priests of the INKA.
+Their ancestors escaped the Spanish Conquest for over 500 years, and only “emerged” from their ancestral villages in the 1950’s.

 The vision and purpose of the International Q’ero Foundation (IQF) is to promote and sustain the Andean Cosmovision, the Indigenous identity and culture of the Q’eros Indigenous Peoples of the High Andes for the next Seven Generations.